ooni/ooni.org/content/about/data-policy.md

 We do not record the full IP address of users (which is “anonymised” to the first 3 octets, ex.
 123.45.67.0).

+On [OONI Explorer](https://explorer.ooni.org/), we also use [Sentry](https://sentry.io/) to log crash reports, which helps us improve the service.

 You can opt out of our use of analytics on [OONI Explorer](https://explorer.ooni.org/) and the [OONI website](https://ooni.org/) by **unchecking the opt-out box** at the end of this Data Policy.